IamKay/100DaysOfCode/README.md

 * Day 77
   > Managed to do a lil hackerrank.
 It was for a competition, and i couldn;t even solve one q.
 Sad.
 Also, resumed a bit on the project.
 Hope to see it complete soon (I don't think it will be though)

+* Day 78
+  > Chilled half the day.
+Rest half was spent on hackerrank and worrying about why i can't solve on hackerrank.
+Now working on the project (i don't know why i'm not interested in doing it more often)